padi-dev-lanhk/och_fix/plugins/nd-shortcodes/readme.txt

 * enable multiplies layout on post template
 * enable multiplies layout on archive and single product page for header img
 * added custom style-2 for woo commerce ( part 1 )
-* added woo commerce component on visual composer on violet collection
+* added woo commerce component on WP Bakery Page Builder on violet collection
 * add new fonts
 * added footer 3 layout
 * added locations custom post type
 * added new rules on admin style and style.css
 * added new icons on img/icons
-* added new components collection violet on visual composer
+* added new components collection violet on WP Bakery Page Builder
-* added new components collection orange on visual composer
+* added new components collection orange on WP Bakery Page Builder
 * added components toggle ( violet coll. )
 * added new layout on testimonial comp.
 * added new layout on team comp.